What’s the issue?

 This means that some existing purchase or sale contracts may become loss-making and require a provision.
 In addition, some companies may struggle to fulfil legal or contractual obligations and may be subject to penalties – e.g. for delays or non-performance – also resulting in a provision.

 However, a provision is recognised only for an existing present obligation – not for future operating losses.

 If an external event – e.g. a natural disaster, geopolitical event or pandemic – results in a liability, or a contract becoming loss making, then the company needs to recognise a provision.

 IFRS® Standards provide specific guidance for onerous (loss-making) contracts – i.e. those in which the unavoidable costs of meeting the obligations exceed the economic benefits expected to be received under the contract.
 The unavoidable costs are the lower of the net costs of fulfilling the contract and the cost of terminating it.

-A sales contract may become onerous if costs rise or are expected to rise – e.g. because the company needs to stop production, find an alternative supplier or hire additional employees.
+A sales contract may become onerous if costs rise or are expected to rise – e.g. because the company needs to incur additional labour or subcontractor costs caused by imposed restrictions.
 A sales contract may also become onerous if benefits are expected to be lower – e.g. because a fall in demand affects the pricing.
 When assessing the unavoidable costs, companies should consider the contract terms carefully, including termination and force majeure clauses.

 When preparing projections of costs and benefits for the onerous contract test, a company needs to reflect expectations at the reporting date and use assumptions that are consistent with those used for other recoverability assessments – e.g. impairment of non-financial assets.
 If a situation related to a specific external event – e.g. a pandemic or geopolitical event – is rapidly changing, a company may need to update projections it made before the reporting date to reflect the information available, conditions and outlook at the reporting date.